 All other uses of Prolastin, Glassia, Aralast NP and Zemaira are considered experimental/investigational and therefore, will follow Molina's Off- Label policy.
-Contraindications to Prolastin, Glassia, Aralast NP and Zemaira Include: IgA deficient patients with antibodies against IgA, PiMZ or PiMS phenotypes, Emphysema not due to AAT deficiency, Associated liver disease; members who have undergone a liver transplant (COPD Foundation 2016), Treatment of cystic fibrosis, PiMZ heterozygotes or other AAT deficiencies (i.e., PiMM), Dosing exceeding package labeling, Frequency exceeding once weekly infusions, Non-compliance with therapy
+Contraindications to Alpha-1-proteinase inhibitor (A1-PI) products Include: IgA deficient patients with antibodies against IgA, history of anaphylaxis or other severe systemic reaction, PiMZ or PiMS phenotypes, Emphysema not due to AAT deficiency, treatment of associated liver disease, members who have undergone a liver transplant (COPD Foundation 2016), Treatment of cystic fibrosis, PiMZ heterozygotes or other AAT deficiencies (i.e., PiMM).